pramcodes/AdaptIT/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following contributors for their valuable efforts and contributions to this project:
+I would like to express my gratitude to my friends for their valuable efforts and contributions to this project:

 - [Muhammed Abdullah](https://github.com/Steady-135)
 - [Banzile Nhlebela](https://github.com/nhlebelabz74)

-Thank you for your dedication and teamwork!